Why Do Modal Testing During Operation?

 Modal Testing on Operating Equipment

 MSI takes a very important step further to ensure that the structural resonance issues are representative of operation, and that rotor critical speeds can be determined while bearings, seals, and fluid forces are energized.
 This is accomplished by performing a specialized technique called Time Averaged Pulse (TAP™) while the equipment is operating in its actual problem condition.
 "Impossible," you say?
 MSI's Bill Marscher has been doing it since the 1980's.
-This method allows reliable identification of rotor lateral as well as structural natural frequencies on centrifugal pumps and other turbomachinery, without taking the machine offline.
+This method allows reliable identification of pump rotor lateral as well as structural natural frequencies on centrifugal pumps and other turbomachinery, without taking the machine offline.

-MSI’s TAP™ method is more accurate than the traditional modal impact test for casing/ structural natural frequencies because it takes into account the internal water mass effects present in centrifugal pump applications (horizontally and vertically mounted pumps).
+MSI’s TAP™ vibration testing method is more accurate than the traditional modal impact test for casing/ structural natural frequencies because it takes into account the internal water mass effects present in centrifugal pump applications (horizontally and vertically mounted pumps).

 This technique is especially useful to identify the actual rotor lateral natural frequencies of horizontally mounted pump rotors.
 The rotordynamic characteristics of centrifugal pumps are strongly dependent on 1) rotor speed, 2) the resulting pressure across the sealing running clearances, and 3) the load-dependent bearing coefficients.

-Specifically, this technique takes into account:
+Specifically, this vibration testing technique takes into account:

 - the added mass effect of the pumped fluid entrapped within the impeller(s),